pearcej/cppds/_sources/Recursion/pythondsConvertinganIntegertoaStringinAnyBase.rst

    Figure 3: Converting an Integer to a String in Base 10

-:ref:`ActiveCode 1 <lst_rectostr>` shows the Python code that implements the algorithm outlined above for any base between 2 and 16.
+:ref:`ActiveCode 1 <lst_rectostrcpp>` shows the Python code that implements the algorithm outlined above for any base between 2 and 16.

 .. tabbed:: Int To String